Indications for Total Hip Replacement in Dogs and Cats

 Assessment of Patient’s General Health Also Determines Eligibility for Surgery

 Serious and often life-threatening medical conditions must be ruled out.
 Patients with general illness must be treated with caution.
 Examples include uncontrolled skin infection, cancer, blood clotting problems and heart, liver or kidney failure managed by medication.
-Likewise, the overall effects of diabetes mellitus, Cushing’s disease, immune-system suppression and thyroid dysfunction may pose a significant risk to the THR patient.
+Likewise, the overall effects of other comorbidities, such as diabetes mellitus, Cushing’s disease, immune-system suppression and thyroid dysfunction may pose a significant risk to the THR patient.
 A thorough preoperative assessment is completed when an interest in THR surgery is expressed, even after successful treatment of these or similar diseases.
 Preoperative lab testing and radiographs are completed before anesthesia and surgery to determine if other health problems exist.

 Joint infection is an absolute contraindication for hip replacement surgery.
 The presence of hindquarter or generalized dermatitis, ear infection, urinary tract infection and dental disease must be resolved prior to surgery.